Blog

 Case Study – Lamb Financial

 Lamb Financial Group is one of the fastest-growing insurance brokers in the country, providing financial services exclusively to non-profits and social service organizations nationwide.
-Based in New York, the organization works with carriers who specialize in non-profits and charities, providing Worker’s Compensation, Casualty, Professional Liability, Property, Auto, Directors and Officers, Group Health, and Disability Insurance.
+Based in New York, the organization works with carriers who specialize in non-profits and charities, providing a range of insurance products, including Worker’s Compensation, Casualty, Professional Liability, Property, Auto, Directors and Officers, Group Health, and Disability Insurance.

-With so many different data sources to look after, and accuracy being the most critical element of their business, the company’s resources would spend days in data cleansing and standardization.
-With more business and data streaming in, rising in complexity, the company could no longer afford to clean and standardize manually.
+With so many different data sources to manage, and accuracy being the most critical element of their business, the company’s resources were spending days on data cleansing and standardization.
+As their business expanded and data grew in complexity, the company could no longer afford to clean and standardize manually.

 DataMatch Enterprise™ provided an easier data cleansing solution for the organization.
-They were able to quickly use our Wordsmith™ function, which is a standardization tool to create custom libraries settings.
-This allowed them to cleanse the data and find the best possible match.
-The software has now become an important part of their process when importing new data into their CRM.
+They utilized our innovative Wordsmith™ function, which is a standardization tool that enables users to create custom libraries for data inputs.
+This allowed them to cleanse their data quickly and find the best possible matches.
+The software has now become an integral part of their process when importing new data into their CRM.

 Want a walkthrough of the product?
 Book a demo with us and let our experts help you get clean data!